Hawker Hurricane variants: Hurricane IID

 The IID was used in anti-tank operations in limited numbers during the North African campaign where, provided enemy flak and fighters were absent, they proved accurate and highly effective against armoured vehicles and all motor transport.

 Hurricane IIE

 The Mk IIE.
-This designation was used by the Ministry of Aircraft Production in 1942 and 1943 for mark II factory fitted with wing racks, 270 delivered according to the Ministry, the RAF used the Mk IIB or C designation.
-The Mk IIE was not an early mark Mk IV.
+This designation was used by parts of the RAF in 1941 (starting with BE221 in September) and then the Ministry of Aircraft Production in 1942 for Mark II factory fitted with wing racks, 270 delivered according to the Ministry, 230 IIB and 40 IIC, the RAF used the Mk IIBB or IICB designation to denote racks fitted.
+The Mk IIE was NOT an early mark Mk IV.